 Now, it’s time to grill the tempeh for tempeh tacos.
 For those fabulous marks, you want the grill piping hot (450 degrees) before you put the BBQ tempeh on the grill.
 Next, remove the tempeh from the marinade, but keep the extra marinade for after grilling.

-In order to get those fabulous grill marks, I turn the tempeh 4 times every 4 minutes.
+To get those fabulous grill marks, I turn the tempeh 4 times every 4 minutes.
 So, that is a total of 16 minutes of grill time.

 PREPARING HOMEMADE PINEAPPLE SALSA FOR TEMPEH TACO RECIPE